grassrootza/grassroot-platform/README.md

 docker rm $(docker ps -a -q);      #Remove all containers docker rmi $(docker images -q -a)  #Remove all images

+** We have a "always" restart policy set for the containers as long as the docker engine is running.
+So, its very likely that when you restart your computer and the docker engine starts as a daemon, the containers will also restart.
+To avoid that, make sure you remove the docker to start as a daemon on reboot.

 ### AWS Deployment using Beanstalk and Docker ###